Project Censored: History

 Corporate media reporters, editors, and executives lampooned Jensen for claiming they "censored" news stories.
 They argued that the stories were not censored, but that due to time and space constraints, they could not publish every story.
 Jensen began an annual study that found that, rather than covering newsworthy stories, the corporate media often featured trivial and non-newsworthy stories, which Jensen termed "junk food news" in a 1983 interview published in Penthouse.
 Since the first Censored yearbook, published in 1993, each annual Censored volume has featured a chapter dedicated to exposing examples of what Jensen originally identified as "junk food news".

 In 1996, when Jensen retired, Peter Phillips, also a sociology professor at Sonoma State University, became director of Project Censored.
 He continued to expand the Project's educational outreach and the annual book, adding the concept and analysis of "News Abuse" to elaborate Jensen's idea of "junk food" news.
 "News abuse" refers to corporate media stories that were newsworthy, but presented in a slanted or non-newsworthy manner.

-In 2000, Project Censored came under the oversight of the non-profit Media Freedom Foundation, founded by Jensen and Phillips to ensure its independence.
-In 2007, two of Project Censored judges resigned due to then-director Peter Phillips' decision to invite Steven E. Jones, a 9/11 Truth conspiracy theorist, as the keynote speaker to the Project's annual conference.
+In 2000, Project Censored came under the oversight of the non-profit Media Freedom Foundation, founded by Jensen and Phillips, to ensure its independence.
+In 2007, two Project Censored judges resigned over then-director Peter Phillips' decision to invite Steven E. Jones, a 9/11 Truth conspiracy theorist, as the keynote speaker at the Project's annual conference.

-Mickey Huff of Diablo Valley College became director in 2010.
-He and associate director Andy Lee Roth have extended the Project beyond Sonoma State University and expanded the Campus Affiliates Program launched in 2009.
+Mickey Huff of Diablo Valley College became the director in 2010.
+He and Andy Lee Roth (associate director, 2012-2024) extended the Project beyond Sonoma State University, and expanded the Campus Affiliates Program launched in 2009.
 The top "Censored" news stories are identified through the Campus Affiliates Program, a collaborative effort between faculty and students at many colleges and universities.
+In 2025, Shealeigh Voitl became associate director.